Skip to content

 • Confirm and Dismiss actions

-Confirming a “new” suggestion creates the actual relationship in your knowledge graph.
+Confirming a “new” suggestion creates the relationship in your knowledge graph.
 Confirming an “end” suggestion sets a valid_to timestamp on the existing relationship.

 The AI is constrained in two ways: